Van Wagner & Wood Home Page

 Does a convicted felon have a right to vote?

-A convicted felon does not possess the right to vote until such time that he or she has completed the sentence imposed for the felony conviction, so long as no other sentence (or sentences) is outstanding for other felony convictions, or the right to vote has not otherwise been prohibited.
+A person who has previously been convicted of a felony offense in Wisconsin or any other state in the United States of America is stripped of certain liberties, one of which is the right to vote.
+A convicted felon cannot vote until he or she has completed the entire sentence imposed for the felony conviction, so long as no other sentence is outstanding for other felony convictions, or their right to vote has not otherwise been prohibited.

 The Right to Bear Arms